 - State Bar of Georgia

 - “Who Can Consent for an Incapacitated Patient?
-Important New Changes to Georgia’s Medical Consent Laws,” GSRHM Gazette, Vol. 20, Issue 2 (April 2011)
+Important New Changes to Georgia’s Medical Consent Laws,” GSRHM Gazette (April 2011)

-- Co-author, Amicus Curiae Brief of Georgia Defense Lawyers Association in Baker v.
-Wellstar in the Georgia Court of Appeals advocating for the ability of defense attorneys to communicate ex parte with a plaintiff’s treating healthcare providers (November 20, 2010)
+- Co-Author, Amicus Curiae Brief of Georgia Defense Lawyers Association, Baker v.
+Wellstar, in the Georgia Court of Appeals advocating for ability of defense attorneys to communicate ex parte with plaintiffs’ treating healthcare providers (2010).

-- “Update on the Law”, Annual Medical Malpractice Liability seminars, Institute of Continuing Legal Education in Georgia
+Annual Presenter, “Update on Georgia Law”, Annual Medical Malpractice Liability seminars, Institute of Continuing Legal Education in Georgia (since 2011)

 - Three-week medical malpractice trial resulting in defense verdict involving allegations against PACU and medical-surgical nursing staff related to compartment syndrome following wrist surgery.